Mercy Johnson, VDM, seven others who reacted to Regina Daniels' marriage saga

-Seun Kuti, VDM, Yvonne Jegede, Six Other Celebs Who Reacted O Regina Daniels’ Marriage Saga
+Seun Kuti, VDM, Yvonne Jegede, Six Other Celebs Who Reacted to Regina Daniels’ Marriage Saga

 - Celebrities rally around Nollywood actress Regina Daniels after she cried out about being domestically abused in her marriage